Need to know

 Spa, gym, gardens, free WiFi throughout.
 In rooms: minibar, Nespresso coffee machine, flatscreen TV, Jacob Jensen and Bang & Olufsen telephones, the hotel’s own bath products.

 All rooms are outfitted with Don’do by Poltrona Frau chairs and locally made Tramontano leather goods, and many look out over the bay.
 For the best views, go for the Grand Suite Harbour View: you’ll get the Amalfi Coast and Capri on your right as well as Vesuvius and the ships in the docks to the left.
 The Two-Bedroom Suite has its own tranquil garden and outdoor whirlpool tub, and the Penthouse is your own personal spa, with a private sauna, steam room and Jacuzzi.

 The small heated pool on the ninth floor makes the most of the hotel’s urban coastal location: bathers can simultaneously oversee the dockworkers unloading crates at the port and gaze at distant Vesuvius or Capri.
 It’s outside on a terrace right next to the restaurant and bar, so grab a cocktail to sip while you lounge.

 Guests get free entry to the Dogana del Sale spa.
-This high-gloss, neon-flecked space has a salt room, three Jacuzzis, two saunas and eight treatment rooms for massages, facials, body wraps and scrubs, and mani-pedis.
+This high-gloss, neon-flecked space has a salt room, three Jacuzzis, two saunas and seven treatment rooms for massages, facials, body wraps and scrubs, and mani-pedis.
 Post-pampering, relax in a chromotherapy-lit lounge.